-Class meets each Tuesday from 0800 until 1100
+Class meets each Tuesday from 12 pm until 2 pm

 Clinical Schedule

 Clinical experiences will be on campus in lab, in simulation, and at multiple clinical sites in the community.
 The student will be assigned nursing units during the semester and will receive direction for the clinical experience prior to the experience.